Volcano Hiking with a Dog

 I didn’t notice until 10-minutes later and had to back-track to find her.
 Fortunately, she was still at the restaurant, tail-wagging her way from patron to patron.

-What to Pack for Volcano Hiking with a Dog
+What to Pack for Your Dog

 My dog weighs about 35 pounds, so I took:

-• 70 fluid ounces for her for our two-day hike
+- 50 fluid ounces for her for our two-day hike

-• Two pieces of light foam for her to sleep on
+- One piece of light foam for her to sleep on

-• Tweezers in case she got a splinter in her paw (plus my first-aid kit)
+- Tweezers in case she got a splinter in her paw (plus my first-aid kit)

-• A towel in case she got wet
+- A towel in case she got wet

 I also bought three pairs of baby socks to serve as booties in case we encountered frost or her paws got tender, but I didn’t need them.